 What sets Curve.fi apart from other decentralized exchanges is its transparency.
 Trading with a DEX can be a complex and risky process – but the majority of DeFi products don’t really disclose this.
 Curve Finance states the risks involved with trading and earning yield in pools on the platform.

-As for security, Curve Finance is a secure DEX that regularly uses third-party auditors to assess their code and ensure it is fully functioning.
+As for security, Curve Finance is a secure DEX that regularly uses third-party auditors to assess its code and ensure it is fully functioning.
 They have set up their decentralized autonomous organization (DAO) that can trigger certain events in emergencies.
 For example, any new liquidity pools that end up being dangerous or unsustainable can be paused within their first 2 months of operation.
 As of May 2022, there have been no successful hacks.

-Curve.fi's governance token, CRV, is an integral feature of the exchange that can be received as a reward for providing liquidity, and then staked for a competitive rate of approximately 4.4% APY.
+Curve.fi's governance token, CRV, is an integral feature of the exchange that can be received as a reward for providing liquidity and then staked for a competitive rate of approximately 4.4% APY.
 Once staked, CRV will become veCRV, and holders can participate in the Curve DAO and its governance by voting on proposals and helping secure the platform’s economic foundation.

 SushiSwap is a constant top-performing decentralized exchange by volume and trading volume metrics.
-The exchange is a fork of UniSwap and has a similar user interface and is ideal for DeFi enthusiasts and beginners in the DeFi space.
+The exchange is a fork of UniSwap and has a similar user interface and is ideal for DeFi enthusiasts in the DeFi space.
 SushiSwap has all the hallmarks of a good DEX – staking opportunities, liquidity pool provision, and swapping over 450 assets combined with useful features.

 Gas fees are the kryptonite of high-volume traders, particularly on the Ethereum network.
 As DeFi has become more popular, it has also become more congested, leading to a hike in gas prices – just like in reality.
 Gas can very quickly eat into profit margins and must be accounted for.
 This is where SushiSwap offers a unique product with its “BentoBox” smart contract feature.